whiteGloom/lazy-placing/Readme.md

 [CurseForge](https://www.curseforge.com/minecraft/mc-mods/lazy-placing) •
 [Modrinth](https://modrinth.com/mod/lazy-placing)

-A Minecraft ~1.20.1 Fabric mod which changes one of the main mechanics in game - block placement timing.
+A Minecraft ~1.20.1 Forge & Fabric mod which changes one of the main mechanics in game - block placement timing.

-In vanilla Minecraft, any block will be placed instantly, but now you'll have to wait a bit before block will be placed.
+In vanilla Minecraft, any block will be placed instantly, but now you'll have to wait a bit before a block will be placed.

 ![Preview](additional/preview.gif)